kundarmah/gustokoph/README.md

 <h2>Security Of Data</h2>
 <p>The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.</p>

-<h2>Service Providers</h2>
-<p>We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.</p>
-<p>These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.</p>

 <h3>Analytics</h3>
 <p>We may use third-party Service Providers to monitor and analyze the use of our Service.</p>
 <ul>